ShawnDhaliwal/SENG265_A2/README.md

 This is a simple website checker that parses the HTML code of a specified website and finds bad reference URLs on it.
-This was part of a course related assignment.
+This was part of a course assignment.

 ### HOW TO RUN:
 Download Checkwebsite.py<br>